 As fast fashion gains a significant following in South Africa, a growing number of international retailers are building their presence in the market.

-More than 12 international clothing and shoe retailers have set up shop in the country in the last three years including the likes of H&M, Forever 21 and River Island, competing with domestic retailers such as Mr Price and Edcon for a growing middle class with higher levels of disposable income and an eye on the international catwalks.
+In recent years, a growing number of international clothing and shoe retailers have set up shop in the country including the likes of H&M, Forever 21 and River Island, competing with domestic retailers such as Mr Price and Edcon for a growing middle class with higher levels of disposable income and an eye on the international catwalks.

 It’s becoming a key business growth area with the clothing industry, accounting for just under 20 percent of retail sales a notable contributor to household consumption expenditure, which in turn comprises 60 percent of South Africa’s GDP.